-Second, there is now a large body of empirical evidence of pricing to market and low passthrough of exchange rates to prices.
-Contrary to the analysis above, prices of imported goods do not change very much in the short run in response to exchange rate changes.
-The US price of imported goods from Europe is sticky in US dollars.
+Second, there is now a large body of empirical evidence of pricing to market, and low pass-through of exchange rates to prices.
+That is, contrary to the analysis above, prices of imported goods do not change very much in the short run in response to exchange rate changes.
+The U.S. price of imported goods from Europe is sticky in U.S. dollars.
 As the dollar/euro exchange rate changes, the dollar price of imported goods changes very little in the short run.
 This type of price stickiness leads automatically to pricing to market.
-If the price of a European good is set in euros when it is sold in Europe and dollars when it is sold in the US, then the price of the good in US markets in dollar terms can deviate from the (dollar) price in European markets.6
+If the price of a European good is set in euros when it is sold in Europe, and dollars when it is sold in the U.S., then the price of the good in U.S. markets in dollar terms can deviate from the (dollar) price in European markets.